greyscalepress/map-of-floss/NOTES.markdown

 ## Belgium:

-* Drupal - The Drupal Association https://association.drupal.org/about/history/drupal-vzw-statutes and Dries Buytaert is the founder and project leader. http://drupal.org/user/1/view
+* Drupal - The Drupal Association https://association.drupal.org/about/history/drupal-vzw-statutes and Dries Buytaert is the founder and project leader.
+GNU GPL. http://drupal.org/user/1/view

 ## Bulgaria: